mlavi/kastendevhub/_drafts/ChangedBlockTracking.md

 Veeam has put CSI CBT on its roadmap: Is it on yours?

 Help CSI CBT be a success.
 Join the [DPWG bi-weekly meeting or reach out on the Slack channel and mailing list](https://github.com/kubernetes/community/blob/master/wg-data-protection/README.md#meetings); we are available to answer questions!
-Plus, register to attend the [Kubernetes Data Protection Working Group Deep Dive](https://kccncna2024.sched.com/event/1hovn/kubernetes-data-protection-wg-deep-dive-dave-smith-uchida-veeam?iframe=no&w=100%25&sidebar=yes&bg=no) talk on Wednesday, November 13 at KubeCon + CloudNativeCon North America.
+Plus, register to attend the [Kubernetes Data Protection Working Group Deep Dive](https://kccncna2024.sched.com/event/1hovn/kubernetes-data-protection-wg-deep-dive-dave-smith-uchida-veeam?iframe=no&w=100%25&sidebar=yes&bg=no) talk on Wednesday, November 13 at

 Every day, more people ask, "is now the time to migrate to Kubernetes?"
 Bringing CSI CBT to cloud native storage removes a critical disadvantage when compared to traditional infrastructure -- longer RPOs.
 At Veeam, we have helped steward the data protection industry forward with the help of incredible partners in the Kubernetes DPWG and CSI Consortium.
 We are eager to collaborate with the cloud native ecosystem and community to implement CSI CBT and drive world-class cloud native data protection forward!

+---

+This article was edited and originally published on 2024-10-09 at https://thenewstack.io/kubernetes-advances-cloud-native-data-protection-share-feedback/ to promote KubeCon + CloudNativeCon North America in November; it has since been updated.